 Special clinical interest in lung and breast cancer.

-Dr Miriam Boxer grew up in Adelaide, where she obtained a Bachelor of Health Sciences with first class honours, before studying Medicine at Flinders University.
-She then moved to the East coast to complete her junior doctor training in Wollongong before heading overseas where she worked and travelled for 3 years before returning home to begin her training in Radiation Oncology back in Wollongong.
-In 2006 she moved to Sydney to complete her training at Liverpool and Campbelltown Hospitals, becoming a Fellow of the College of Radiologists in 2010.
-She stayed in South West Sydney where she worked as a Staff Specialist since 2011 specialising in breast and lung cancer.
-She was the clinical lead in introducing new and advanced radiation therapy techniques for breast cancer at Liverpool and Campbelltown and is a member of the Breast Cancer Trials Group.
+Dr Miriam Boxer obtained her Bachelor of Health Sciences at the University of Adelaide with first class honours, then studied Medicine at Flinders University.
+She completed her junior doctor training in Wollongong then spent 3 years working in the UK and travelling.
+She began her training in Radiation Oncology in Wollongong in 2005, then moved to Sydney to complete her training at Liverpool and Campbelltown Hospitals, becoming a Fellow of the College of Radiologists in 2010.
+She stayed in South West Sydney working as a Staff Specialist since 2011, specialising in breast and lung cancer.
 She has published research in the areas of peer review and multidisciplinary management of cancer.

-Miriam has a passion for education and for 6 years she was the Director of Training at Liverpool and Campbelltown Hospitals where she recruited, mentored and supervised the trainees.
+Miriam has a passion for education and was the Director of Training at Liverpool and Campbelltown Hospitals for 6 years.

 - University of New South Wales Paper of the Year 2011